snobutaka/identidock/README.md

-An identicon application sample from O'REILLY 'Using Docker'
+An identicon application sample from O'REILLY [Using Docker](http://shop.oreilly.com/product/0636920035671.do)